16nsk/kohana-egotist/README.md

+# Egotist

-# Kohana PHP Framework, version 3.0 (dev)
+## Kohana 3.0 Begginer's Guide

-This is a maintenance version of [Kohana](http://kohanaframework.org/) 3.0.

-For the most current release, see the 3.1/master branch.
+This is the source code by following the book.

+Interested in reading the book, get it at [Packpub](https://www.packtpub.com/web-development/kohana-30-beginner’s-guide).

+### Have a Kohana based project and need a good team to maintain it?

+Contact me on email or through my site as found on my [Github profile](https://github.com/16nsk).